Present in United Kingdom

-The larvae, or caterpillars, of pine-tree lappet moth are a pest of Scots pine (Pinus sylvestris) forests in some parts of continental Europe, periodically causing large-scale damage to them.
-They can also attack other species of coniferous trees such as firs, cedars, juniper, spruces, Douglas fir and larches as well as other species of pine.
+The larvae, or caterpillars, of pine-tree lappet moth are a serious pest of Scots pine (Pinus sylvestris) forests in some parts of continental Europe, periodically causing large-scale damage to them.
+They can also attack other coniferous tree species - see 'Susceptible species' below.

 Pine-tree lappet moth is widespread in Scots pine forests of continental Europe, occurring in every European country as well as Russia and parts of Asia.
 It has also been reported in North Africa.

 It was not known to be present in the UK until 2008, when a breeding population was discovered in pine forests near Kiltarlity, in the Beauly catchment west of Inverness, northern Scotland.
 We have so far been unable to confirm whether this is a remnant native population or a comparatively recent introduction.
 Further information is available under ‘Origins and background’ below.